Connections: Interesting and Useful Places on the Web

 - My lovely, wonderful wife.
 She sells real estate.
 If you need to buy or sell a

-house in the Pullman, WA area, you can't do better.
+house in the Clarksville, TN area, you can't do better.
 Of course, I'm not biased or anything.

 - Christana

 paints beautiful pictures.
+Creates sculpture.
 Writes wonderful, creative stories.
-Makes things.
-Runs cross

 - Jacob

-weights.
+fixes things.
+Weightlifter.
 Guess I better be nice to him!
+Will be a GREAT engineer

 Friends and Coworkers